Livingston High School (New Jersey): Athletics

 The Livingston High School Lancers compete in the Super Essex Conference, which is comprised of public and private high schools in Essex County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association.
 Prior to the NJSIAA's 2010 realignment, the school had competed as part of the Iron Hills Conference, which included public and private high schools in Essex, Morris and Union counties.
-With 1,434 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
+With 1,434 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in the Liberty White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group V North for football for 2018–2020.
+The school was classified by the NJSIAA as Group V North for football for 2024–2026, which included schools with 1,317 to 5,409 students.

 The 1972 boys soccer team finished the season with a 20-0 record after winning the Group IV title after defeating Brick Township High School by a score of 2-1 in the tournament final played at Fairleigh Dickinson University.

 The boys' tennis team won the Group IV state championships in 1976 (defeating Cherry Hill East High School in the final match of the tournament), 1977 (vs. Watchung Hills Regional High School), 1989 (vs. East Brunswick High School), 2001 (vs. Bridgewater-Raritan High School), 2002 (vs. Cherry Hill East), 2011 (vs. West Windsor-Plainsboro High School South) and 2015 (vs. Westfield High School), and won the Group III title in 1995 vs. Mainland Regional High School.
 The team won the overall state championship in 1977, defeating Christian Brothers Academy in the tournament final.
 In 2011, the Livingston boys' tennis team earned their second overall state title when they won the Tournament of Champions over Delbarton School, completing a perfect 36–0 season.

 The baseball team won the Group IV state championship in 1976 vs. Bridgeton High School and in 1980 vs. Steinert High School.
 The team won the Greater Newark Tournament in 1974, 1976, 1977, 1980, 1991, 2009 and 2018.
 The program's seven titles are the second-most in tournament history.
 The team won the 2018 Greater Newark Tournament title, defeating Nutley High School 8-3 in the finals.

 The ice hockey team was the overall state champion in 1980 and 1982.
 The team won the Gordon Cup in 1959, 1960, 1973, 1977 and 1981, and won the McInnis Cup in 2013.

-The girls tennis team won the Group IV state championship in 1998 (defeating Cherry Hill High School East in the tournament final) and 2000 (vs. West Windsor-Plainsboro South High School).
+The girls’ tennis team won the Group IV state championship in 1998 (defeating Cherry Hill High School East in the tournament final) and 2000 (vs. West Windsor-Plainsboro South High School).